 If you’ve tried looking up home remedies for acne, chances are you’re a bit overwhelmed and skeptical.
 Can apple cider vinegar really clear your acne in three days?
 Is honey as magical ✨ as people say it is?
 And what about essential oils?

-You’re absolutely right to be skeptical—there are countless articles out there supporting home remedies for acne that have no scientific data to back up their claims.
-At Exposed Skin Care, we do our research, and we never recommend a product that doesn’t work.
-To keep you on the right track, we’ve explained the three main causes of acne and prepared a list of five home remedies that address those issues, and five that definitely do not.
+You’re absolutely right to be skeptical—countless articles promote home remedies for pimples that have never been medically reviewed.
+At Exposed Skin Care, we do our research 🔬, and we never recommend a product that doesn’t work.
+To keep you on the right track, we’ve explained the three main causes of acne, and compiled a list of five home remedies that address those issues, and five that definitely do not.

 Inflammation + Bacteria + Oil Production = Acne

 Contrary to popular myth, blackheads are not actually caused by dirt.
-They get their dark color because the pore doesn’t close completely, so air gets in and oxidizes the oil to turn it a darker color, sort of like how an apple turns brown when you bite into it and then leave it on the counter.
-Whiteheads result if the pore closes completely and the inflammation traps the oil and dead skin cells beneath the surface of the skin.
+They get their dark color because the pore doesn’t close completely, so air gets in and oxidizes the oil, which turns it a darker color.
+It’s how an apple turns brown when you bite into it and then leave it on the counter.
+Whiteheads result if the pore closes completely, and the inflammation traps the oil and dead cells beneath the surface of the skin.
 Treatments with anti-inflammatory properties are therefore crucial to combat acne.

-5 Home Remedies for Acne That Really Work
+Five Home Remedies for Acne That Really Work

 1. Honey: The Closest Thing to a Real Miracle Cure

 2. Tea Tree Oil: Bye-Bye Bacteria

 At Exposed Skin Care, we saw how useful tea tree oil could be for everyone with acne, so we included it at safe concentrations in several of our products, like our Acne Treatment Serum.